 An ODS is simply a copy of one or more transactional databases.
 It stops short of offering report-ready dimensions and measures.

 For some businesses, an ODS is as far as they care to take their data-management strategy and frankly, it’s better than nothing.
 It may lack the power of a reporting cube, but it’s simple to create, removes reporting overhead from transactional systems, and provides a basic foundation for reporting.

 BI For Private Equity Key Takeaways

 How Private Equity Firms Can Overcome The Status Quo

 In their 2019 Global Private Equity Report, Bain argues in favor of buy-and-build as a clear path to value.
 However, the report also warns that deal multiples are at record levels and GPs are under heavy pressure to find strategies that don’t rely on traditional tailwinds like falling interest rates and stable GDP growth.

-Armed with a conversational understanding of the above business intelligence concepts and the right data partners, data-driven PE firms and their portfolio companies can mobilize performance data, give everyone in the organization the feedback they need to excel, and complete the quest for differentiation in an increasingly competitive landscape.
+By understanding of the above business intelligence concepts and working with the right data partners, data-driven PE firms and their portfolio companies can mobilize performance data.
+This gives everyone in the organization the feedback they need to excel, and complete the quest for differentiation in an increasingly competitive landscape.